Alafazam/feedreader/README.md

 Hosted at [feedreader-alafazam.rhcloud.com](feedreader-alafazam.rhcloud.com).

-FrameWorks and Libraries that I have used.
+Frameworks and Libraries that I have used.

 Front End
 [materializecss.com](materializecss.com)